RRC General Grounds Rules

 No member of the Club may use any of the club grounds, buildings, or facilities for activity (such as syndication) which is conducted for personal gain or profit.

-Any special event that requires exclusive use of the arenas or round pen must be scheduled through the arena chairperson.
+Any special event that requires exclusive use of the arenas or round pen must be scheduled through the Arena Committee.
 A clean-up crew must be assigned to clean up the RRC grounds no later than two (2) days after any event.
 Clinic organizers are to give preference to RRC members.

-The arena chairperson will answer inquires concerning the upcoming schedule.
+The Arena Committee will answer inquires concerning the upcoming schedule.

-Any special requirements for preparation of the arenas for an event must be submitted to the grounds chairperson at least five (5) days before the event.
+Any special requirements for preparation of the arenas for an event must be submitted to the Grounds Committee at least five (5) days before the event.

 The arena may be rented to other organizations.
-Requests to rent the arena are made through the arena chairperson.
-The Board approves the date and time of the activity, and receives the rental fee.
-Any event that requires exclusive use of the arenas or round pen must be scheduled through the Arena Chair, who will confirm any inquiries concerning the upcoming schedule.
+Requests to rent the arena are made through the Arena Committee.
+The board approves the date and time of the activity, and receives the rental fee.
+Any event that requires exclusive use of the arenas or round pen must be scheduled through the Arena Committee, who will confirm any inquiries concerning the upcoming schedule.

 The amount of the rental fee is established at the annual meeting of the club.